Home

 Three dark stripes, or rows of broken spots, extend from the neck to the base of the tail : these may be hard to see when the animal is in profile.
 Its tail is dark, longer than its head-body length, and somewhat prehensile.

-The diet of this species is varied and omnivorous : it eats forest fruits, various insects, and a wide range of vertebrate prey such as frogs, birds and arboreal mammals such as squirrels taken from the nest.
+The diet of this species is varied and omnivorous: it eats forest fruits, various insects, and a wide range of vertebrate prey such as frogs, birds and arboreal mammals such as squirrels taken from the nest.

-In mainland Asia, the species occurs in parts of northeast India (Assam), southern China, northern Burma, Thailand, Indochina, Peninsular Malaysia and Singapore.
+In mainland Asia, the species occurs in parts of northeast India (Assam), southern China, northern Myanmar, Thailand, Indochina, Peninsular Malaysia and Singapore.
 Offshore its range extends to the islands of Sumatra, Java, Bali and Borneo.